Gaithersburg-HELP/gaithersburg_city_grant_address_report/README.md

 > [!NOTE]
 > If you need to generate Rx Final Report and totals, see below.
 ## Adding Rx medication records and generating totals and Rx Final Report
+1) Records pasted in on the "Home" sheet are referred to as "address records", while records pasted in on the "Rx" sheet are referred to as "medication records".
-1) Ensure you have done the following:
+2) Ensure you have done the following:
     1) Imported in all address records pertaining to "Rx Asst" (follow steps for [Importing Data](#importing-data), and make sure "Rx Asst" tracking methods are included when copying and pasting data).
-    2) TODO
+Note that it does not matter if you are under the "Gaithersburg HELP" location or the "Gaithersburg HELP Financial" location.
+    2) Validated or discarded all relevant address records pertaining to "Rx Asst" tracking method, so there are no "Rx Asst" tracking methods under "Needs Autocorrect".
+Records which are still under "Needs Autocorrect" will not be counted in totals or added to the Rx Final Report.
+3) Delete all old Rx medication records on the "Rx" sheet by clicking "Delete All Rx Records".
+Do this even for each quarter in the same fiscal year, otherwise duplicate records will be counted twice for Rx expenditures.
+4) Import Rx medication records by following steps for [Importing Data](#importing-data) with the following changes:
+	* Use the preset "city grant address rx v3"
+	* Select dates from the beginning of the fiscal year to the end of the current quarter.
+	* On the "Rx" sheet, click "Paste Additional Rx Records and Generate Report" instead of pasting records on the "Home" sheet.
+5) Verify and fix any guest IDs in the "Discarded Guest IDs" field.
+After fixing the guest IDs, go back to step 2, delete all medication records, and reimport.
+Guest IDs can be discarded for the following reasons:
+    * Address may be in "Needs Autocorrect".
+Validate or discard the address.
+	* Address record may not have been added.
+Make sure all "Rx Asst" tracking methods were imported when importing address records.
+	* Medication record may have no medications.
+Contact the Rx coordinator if you think this is an error, otherwise ignore this guest ID.
+6) Totals can be seen at the top of the "Rx" sheet.
+To export the Rx final report, start from step 4 of [generating the Non Rx report](#generating-totals-and-non-rx-final-report) but use the "Rx Report" sheet instead.